 Dr. Cantor is also the Director of the Fellowship Program In Pediatric Emergency Medicine.
 He is nationally known for his work as a researcher and educator in the fields of pediatric emergency medicine and toxicology.
 Cantor has held multiple leadership positions in the field of pediatric emergency medicine through ACEP and AAP.
 He currently serves on the following ACEP National Committees: Educational Meetings, Pediatric Emergency Medicine, Public Relations, and Publications Advisory Board.
 He has also served on the editorial and development boards of national curricula including APLS: The Pediatric Emergency Medicine Resource.
 He received the ACEP Outstanding Speaker of the Year Award in 1994 and the ACEP National Education Award in Emergency Medicine in 2002.
 In 2009, he published a textbook, Neonatal Emergencies, which has received a special commendation award from the 2010 British Medical Association Committee.
 He is a member of the American Board of Pediatrics and American Board of Emergency Medicine Joint Sub-board in Pediatric Emergency Medicine.
 Dr. Cantor is a well known invited International Speaker in Pediatric Emergency Medicine, having spoken in Europe, India, and the Middle East.
 At Upstate Medical University, he serves as an Advisory Dean, is a member of the Medical School Admissions Committee, and is on the Medical Alumni Board of Directors.

 Dr. Claudius attends in the Emergency Department at Harbor-UCLA.
-Her research interests include ALTE, adolescent mental health and mass casualty triage for children.
+Her research interests include adolescent mental health and mass casualty triage for children.

 Brittney DeClerck is board certified in Dermatology and Dermatopathology.
 Sub-specializing in dermatopathology, Dr. DeClerck is an expert in the microscopic diagnosis of skin disorders, including skin cancers and inflammatory skin diseases.
-She sees patients at the Keck Hospital of USC and USC Norris Comprehensive Cancer Center.
 She has an interest in complicated medical dermatology, with particular interest in cutaneous lymphomas, inpatient dermatology, and skin cancer.
-When she is not ridding the world of the scourge of skin disease, she hangs out with her husband and two kids, likes to kickbox, and secretly wishes to be an American Ninja Warrior (not a secret anymore).
+When she is not ridding the world of the scourge of skin disease, she hangs out with her husband and two kids and hopes to one day be an American Ninja Warrior.